 Diabetes (Type 1 and Type 2) Quick Overview

-Prevention of type 2 diabetes can be accomplished in some
+- No effective approach yet exists to prevent type 1 diabetes.
+Prevention of type 2 diabetes can be accomplished in some cases by

 - maintaining a healthy weight,

 - Prediabetes is a condition that can occur before development of type 2 diabetes.

 - Complications of any type of diabetes include damage to blood vessels, leading to heart disease or kidney disease.
 Damage to blood vessels in the eye can result in vision problems including blindness.
 Nerve damage can occur, leading to diabetic neuropathy.

 Diabetes mellitus (DM) is a set of related diseases in which the body cannot regulate the amount of sugar (specifically, glucose) in the blood.